wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 This document describes a simple HTTP-based protocol that will allow WebRTC-based ingestion of content into streaming services and/or CDNs.

-This document updates RFC 8842.
+This document updates RFC 8842 and RFC 8840.

 --- middle